josephw139/thomas_conveyor_website/README.md

 * On the Blog page, each post is inside an ```<article>``` tag.
 Copy paste the article and modify as needed.

+### .htaccess
+Currently has a rule in place to remove the need for ".php" after page links in the URL